stabner/HashmonkeyCoin/README.md

 -------------------

 The `master` branch is meant to be stable.
 Development is done in separate branches.
-[Tags](https://github.com/raptor3um/raptoreum/tags) are created to indicate new official, stable release versions of Raptoreum Core.
+[Tags](https://github.com/raptor3um/hashmonkeycoin/tags) are created to indicate new official, stable release versions of HashmonkeyCoin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).